fioprotocol/fips/fip-x.md

 	* Decrypt Public Address using *secret + FIO Public Key*

 Stealth Addresses are not being recommended as part of this FIP primarily to reduce complexity.

+### Is this FIP a steppingstone to FIP-5?
+One may argue that this FIP should be a steppingstone towards full implementation of [FIP-5](fip-5.md).
+The rationale being, this FIP adds some privacy protections, while FIP-5 adds a lot more.

+Although, technically that's possible, FIP-5 reinvents how data for most content is stored on the FIO Chain in order to preserve privacy of counterparties, and when implemented will require new *privacy* calls to be built alongside most existing calls, including calls recommended above.

+This FIP is therefore not a logical steppingstone to get to FIP-5 and should be considered as alternative instead.